CorsZero/quickwheels-server/SYSTEM_ARCHITECTURE_PLAN.md

 ### Benefits of This Architecture

-1. **Service Independence**: Each service can be deployed, scaled, and updated independently
+1. **True Service Independence**: Each service can be deployed, scaled, and updated independently
 2. **No Service-to-Service Dependencies**: Services never directly call each other via HTTP
-3. **Query Efficiency**: Strategic denormalization (OwnerId) enables fast queries without joins
+3. **Zero Data Duplication**: No denormalized fields, all data fetched from source
-4. **Single Source of Truth**: Volatile data (prices, vehicle details) always fetched fresh
+4. **Single Source of Truth**: All data always comes from the owning service
-5. **Resilience**: Booking Service can operate independently for core booking operations
+5. **Resilience**: Booking Service operates independently for core booking operations
 6. **Flexibility**: Easy to add/remove services without modifying existing ones
-7. **No Stale Data**: Only stable IDs are denormalized; all details fetched on-demand
+7. **No Stale Data**: Always fresh data from source services

 ### Alternative: API Gateway Pattern (Future Enhancement)